Nassarius irus

 Nassarius irus is a species of sea snail, a marine gastropod mollusk in the family Nassariidae, the nassa mud snails or dog whelks.

 Description

 The length of the shell varies between 9.8 mm and 20 mm.
+The shell is mainly a light orange-pink and becomes a white at the aperture.

 Distribution

-This species occurs in the Indian Ocean off Madagascar.
+This species occurs in the Indian Ocean off the coast of Madagascar and eastern South Africa.